 WildBird Ring Sling is my recent babywearing discovery and I can’t stop raving about it!
 Never in my life had I thought that I would like wearing ring slings but then I tried the WildBird.
-Lots of moms will agree that with me: this is the best ring sling for newborns (and toddlers).
-It’s so comfy, supportive and easy to use!
+Lots of moms will agree with me: this is the best ring sling for newborns (and toddlers).
+It’s so comfy, supportive and easy to use.

 Read my WildBird Ring Sling Review and find out whether it is the right choice for you as well.